bincrafters/template-upstream/README.md

 ## Issue tracker
 The issue tracker can be found here: https://github.com/bincrafters/community/issues

 ## Stability
 ### DO NOT INTRODUCE BREAKING BEHAVIOUR
 Only if it is absolutely neccessary or the benefits are extremely huge.
 If there are breaking changes **document them in this readme**.
 These templates are meant to be shared between very different projects with different setups and building environments and it's a terrible idea to start maintaining these files seperately for all of these projects.

+### Extending with new features
+Only introduce new features if they are actually used by some specific project which plans to and has already adopted Conan.

 ## Known projects which are using a version of this template